perallard/tetrisds-ndk/README.md

 ## Goal

-To be able to access ROM data just like a commercial game (ROM dump).
+To be able to access ROM data just like a commercial game would do (ROM dump).

 ## Requirements and setup